DavidWells/davidwells.io-v1/content/work/2017-02-01-github-scope.md

 - Quickly sort and see high priority issues & Pull requests
 - Call out which issues need attention from your community
-- Zoom into important aspect of your open source project
+- Zoom into an important aspect of your open source project

 Featured on Github's [Tools for Open Source](https://github.com/showcases/tools-for-open-source)